 We provide rescue and relief to the homeless and endangered cats in our community through programs that offer shelter, foster, social and medical rehabilitation, feral and stray management, spay/neuter subsidy, and community education.

-Our mission is to provide safe shelter, veterinary care, and socialization for stray, abandoned, or abused cats until good permanent homes can be found for them.
+To provide safe shelter, veterinary care, and socialization for stray, abandoned, or abused cats until good permanent homes can be found for them.
 Our mission does not enable us to accept owner surrendered animals.

 Feline Rescue believes that all cats are entitled to a safe, caring, and happy home.
 We are firmly opposed to the practice of declawing, considering it cruelty to animals, and an unethical practice.
-We believe that all tamed cats should be kept indoors.
+We believe tamed cats should be kept indoors.
 No cat in our care will be destroyed except when suffering and beyond medical treatment, and the cost of the medical care shall not be a factor in this decision.

 The bylaws presented below were approved at Feline Rescue, Inc.’s March 2013 Annual Meeting.